Get Your Book Published: 5 Reasons Authors Get Rejected & How to Get a Publishing Deal

 If Getting a Publishing Deal Is Still Elusive . . .

-You may discover firsthand that, despite your efforts and, despite your being open to constructive advice,
+You may discover firsthand that, despite your efforts and your openness to constructive advice,

 Great books get rejected by publishers every day.

 Remember the book Chicken Soup for the Soul?
 It was rejected by 144 publishers before finally finding a publisher.
-It inspired a series of 250 books and a whopping 500 million copies sold.
+It inspired a series of 250 books, and a whopping 500 million copies were sold.
 Heck, it even led to a lifestyle brand.

-Then there’s the book Robert Pirsig’s Zen and the Art of Motorcycle Maintenance.
+Then there’s Robert Pirsig’s Zen and the Art of Motorcycle Maintenance.
 It got 121 rejections before a publisher finally picked it up.
 It eventually sold 5 million copies.

 But 100+ rejections?